pnp/cli-microsoft365/docs/docs/cmd/planner/task/task-add.md

 `--assignedToUserNames [assignedToUserNames]`
 : The comma-separated UPNs of the assignees the task is assigned to.
 Specify either `assignedToUserIds` or `assignedToUserNames` but not both.

+`--assigneePriority [assigneePriority]`
+: Hint used to order items of this type in a list view

 `--description [description]`
 : Description of the task

+`--appliedCategories [appliedCategories]`
+: Comma-separated categories that should be added to the task

+`--previewType [previewType]`
+: This sets the type of preview that shows up on the task.
+The possible values are: `automatic`, `noPreview`, `checklist`, `description`, `reference`.
+When set to automatic the displayed preview is chosen by the app viewing the task.

 `--orderHint [orderHint]`
 : Hint used to order items of this type in a list view.
 The format is defined as outlined [here](https://docs.microsoft.com/en-us/graph/api/resources/planner-order-hint-format?view=graph-rest-1.0).